WarrickSmith/music-manager/mm-plan.md

-# Music Manager Project Development Plan (Extended)
+# Music Manager Project Development Plan

-This document is an extended version of the Music Manager development plan, enhanced with additional details from the "Comprehensive Project Development Plan Overhaul for Modern Web Stack Implementation."
-It integrates Appwrite for backend services, adheres to functional programming paradigms in JavaScript, uses npm as the package manager, and employs a modern UI design with shadcn/UI for Next.js 15+.
-Phases 4 and 5 are reversed so that the Admin Dashboard is established before the Competitor Dashboard, and the UI is refined for a modern, colorful experience.
+This document outlines a comprehensive, Markdown-formatted project development plan for the "Music Manager" application.
+The plan is structured in logical phases with clear deliverables, verification steps, and integrated improvements to support secure, maintainable, and high-quality code.

+## Overview

+Music Manager is an application designed for Ice Skaters to upload and manage music files provided by Competitors for each competition grade.
+With two primary user roles – Competitor and Admin – the application supports file management, user administration, and competition scheduling.
+The technology stack is based on Next.js 15 (latest) with SHADCN components and TypeScript, leveraging Firebase for backend and storage.
+Emphasis is placed on mobile responsiveness, robust error handling, and secure data practices.

 ---